ridzuan5757/k8s/docs/1_concepts/4_workload/2_2_pod_lifecycle.md

 The `PodReadyToStartContainers` condition is set to `False` by the kubelet when it detects a pod does not have a runtime sandbox with networking configured.
+This occurs in the following scenarios:
+- Early in the lifecycle of the pod, when the kubelet has not yet begun to set up a sandbox for the pod using the container runtime.
+- Later in the lifecycle of the pod, when the pod sandbox has been destroyed due to either:
+  - The node rebooting without the pod getting evicted.
+  - For container runtimes that use virtual machines for isolation, the pod sandbox virtual machine rebooting, which then requires creating a new ssandbox and fresh container network configuration.

+The `PodReadyToStartContainers` condition is set to `True` by the kubelet after the successful completion of sandbox creation and network configuration for the pod by the runtime plugin.
+The kubelet can start pulling container images and create containers after `PodReadyToStartContainers` condition has been set to `True`.

+For a pod with "init containers", the kubelet sets the `Initiaized` condition to `True` after the init containers have successfully completed which happens after successful sandbox creation and network configuration by the runtime plugin.
+For a pod without "init containers", the kubelet sets the `Initialized` condition to `True` before sandbox creation and network configuration starts.

+## Container probes